Youssoupha N'Diaye (footballer)

-Youssoupha N'Diaye (born 7 October 1997) is a Senegalese professional footballer who plays as a centre-back for French Championnat National 3 club Chassieu Décines.
+Youssoupha N'Diaye (born 7 October 1997) is a Senegalese professional footballer who plays as a centre-back for French club Stade Briochin.

 Career

 On 17 May 2020, N'Diaye transferred to Ligue 2 club Paris FC from Championnat National side Lyon-Duchère.
 He made his professional debut with Paris FC in a 3–0 league win over FC Chambly on 22 August 2020.

 On 17 January 2023, N'Diaye was loaned to Stade Briochin in Championnat National.